RoyKiprop/Roy-Kiprop/README.md

   ### Hi there 👋

-  I am Steve, welcome to my github profile
+  I am Roy, welcome to my github profile

   ---